VHS Revival Revisits Tom Holland’s hilarious antidote to the slasher sub-genre.

 Peter Vincent – I have just been fired because nobody wants to see vampire killers anymore, or vampires either.
 Apparently all they want to see are demented madmen running around in ski-masks, hacking up young virgins.

 The problem is, they do exist.
 Not only do they exist, but one is living next door to Charlie in the form of Chris Sarandon‘s toothy suburbanite, Jerry Dandridge, a mysterious, night-bound individual who appears just as mutilated bodies begin popping up all over town.
 After seeing Dandridge and his helper seemingly disposing of a female corpse, the youngster is convinced of his new neighbour’s guilt, but his claims prove uninteresting to everyone but the vamp himself, who immediately charms an invitation out of Charlie’s single mother, sidestepping the rule that vampires have to be invited into the home before they can become a threat to those who reside there.
 Mrs Dandridge is the kind of woman who feels all of her son’s problems can be solved with cocoa and marshmallows, while a desperate desire for a man makes her putty in Jerry’s elongated palm.

-Sarandon is a revelation as Dandridge, irresistibly dashing and sublimely sadistic, stalking his victims via Holland’s omnipotent, high-angle shots and appearing everywhere at once, as elusive as the smoke which haunts the town’s alleyways, and in some cases taking its exact same form.
-Beneath his suave exterior, he is also blunt and devastatingly brutal, cutting a fearsome figure both before and after transformation, as special effects maestro Richard Edlund delivers some of his best work by creating practical effects that are both gruesome enough to appeal to the movie’s modern audience, while maintaining enough of the schlocky appeal synonymous with the bygone era it pays such delightful homage to.
-The Terminator’s Brad Fiedel also adds his inimitable touch to the movie’s towering antagonist with a blistering, guitar-heavy soundtrack of sensual menace.
+Sarandon is a revelation as Dandridge, irresistibly dashing and sublimely sadistic, stalking his victims via Holland’s omnipotent, high-angle shots and appearing everywhere at once, as elusive as the smoke which haunts the town’s alleyways and in some cases taking the exact same form.
+Beneath his suave exterior, he is also blunt and devastatingly brutal, cutting a fearsome figure both before and after transformation as special effects maestro Richard Edlund delivers some of his best work, creating practical effects that are gruesome enough to appeal to the movie’s modern audience, while maintaining enough of the schlocky appeal synonymous with the bygone era it pays homage to.
+The Terminator’s Brad Fiedel also adds his inimitable touch to the movie’s towering antagonist with a smouldering, guitar-heavy theme.